flintuxos/flintuxos/README.md

 # Flintux OS

-**Flintux OS is a linux distribution based on the monolithic kernel that aims to be very light on resources and minimal.**
+**Flintux OS is a linux distribution based on the monolithic kernel that aims to be very light on resources and minimalist.**

 Flintux OS is built with buildroot.
 This means it can be configured using the 'make menuconfig' command in the source code directory, then it can be built into a .img file using the 'make' command to be used in an external drive.